Get all the latest data for Ho Chi Minh City

 Which neighborhoods will see the highest price growth in Ho Chi Minh City in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Ho Chi Minh City are Thu Duc City (particularly Thao Dien, An Phu, and Thu Thiem), the southern expansion belt around District 7 and Nha Be, and corridors benefiting from Ring Road 3 access.
+As of early 2026, the neighborhoods most likely to see the highest price growth in Ho Chi Minh City over the year are the Thu Duc City corridor (Thao Dien, An Phu, Thu Thiem), the District 7 and Phu My Hung area, and fringe southern areas like Nha Be where road improvements are changing commute realities.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Ho Chi Minh City.